Close

 Work

-Participants will have time to put the theory about photography into practice, walking around and exploring the city.
-At the end of the camp, the best photographs from each participant are selected for an online exhibition on SEEDS' social media.
-Participants should bring their own digital cameras, lenses, tripods and laptops if possible.
+Participants will have time to put the theory about photography into practice, exploring the city.
+At the end of the camp, the best photographs from each participant will be selected for an online exhibition on SEEDS' social media.
+Participants should bring their own digital cameras, lenses, tripods, and laptops, if possible.
+While learning about photography, the participants have the opportunity to explore Icelandic culture through active participation: capturing it, engaging with it, and showcasing their work throughout the camp.
+One of our goals is to empower young people to use photography to highlight environmental and cultural subjects and issues.

-Participants should be ready to spend time outdoors walking medium distances during activities and working within a flexible time schedule.
+Participants should be ready to spend time outdoors walking medium distances during activities and working within a flexible schedule.
 Participants will be photographing in their free time outside of workshop hours with images to be discussed at group feedback sessions.

 Accomodation and food

 SEEDS participants will stay in a house in Reykjavík.
-The facilities are basic with a kitchen, showers, and a washing machine.
-Everyone is expected to show consideration for their companions.
-Participants will sleep in shared rooms/dorms of up to 6 people.
-Please bring your own sleeping bag and towel.
+The facilities are basic with an equipped kitchen, dining and living room, bathrooms, showers and a washing machine.
+As participants sleep in shared rooms with up to 6 people, everyone is expected to behave considerately.
+Please bring your own towel.

 Location and leisure